 Begin by looking up all the adoption agencies in your area.
 Most will have a website you can visit.

-But picking a name can be hard if nothing really leaps out at you.
+But, picking a name can be hard if nothing really leaps out at you.

 Luckily, whether you’re thinking of something cool, cute or clever, we have over 300 brilliant ideas in our Russian Blue Cat Names article!

-Is a Russian Blue Kitten Right for Me?
+Is This Kitten Right for Me?